georgewatson/deoxyribose/README.md

 ### Print integers from 1 to N
 `ATGAAC GGTCATAAC TGTGAAAAACATAACGGTTTATTTGAAGGTGGT GAAATTAGT TAG ACTGATA` (67 B)

+Accepts an integer *N* as input; prints all integers from 1 to *N* to STDOUT, separated by newlines.

 ```
 ATG Start                               .AT Asn     Jump back to Cys